 Here is our list of the best Microsoft Hyper-V Monitoring Tools:

 - SolarWinds Virtualization Manager EDITOR’S CHOICE A sophisticated VM monitoring tool from the industry leader.
 Covers Azure and AWS as well as onsite Hyper-V and VMWare virtualizations.
-Start 30-day free trial.
+Start a 30-day free trial.

 - PRTG Network Monitor (FREE TRIAL) An integrated network, server, and application monitoring suite that is ideally configured for VM monitoring.
 Runs on Windows Server and specializes in Hyper-V virtualizations.

 - eG Enterprise Web-based Hyper-V monitoring solution with a massively discounted subscription deal.